-Take a Ride on a Snowmobile
+Take a ride on a snowmobile

 Our first adventure was a snowmobile tour with Snow Fun Safaris.
-We met at 3.30pm, when it was already dark outside, and were given our helmets with visors (and goggles for the youngest).
+We met at 3.30pm, when it was already dark outside, and were given our helmets with visors.
 The kids and I jumped in the sleigh that was pulled by our guide Joosef’s snowmobile and Nick hopped on to a snowmobile.

 Half-way around the 20km track (and the youngest fast asleep), we stopped at a kota for a drink.
 These traditional Finnish rest points can be found everywhere throughout the country and house a central fire pit where you can warm up and even cook.
-We drank traditional hot berry juice and snacked on cardamom bread.
+We sat around the fire and drank traditional hot berry juice and hot chocolate, and snacked on cardamom bread.

 Visit the Snow Village

 Ever year, a new snow village is constructed using around 20 million kilos of snow and 350,000 kilos of crystal clear natural ice (we saw something similar when we visited the Ice Hotel in Quebec).

-Walk in Snowshoes
+Walk in snowshoes

 We enjoyed a couple of tours with Timo from Sisu Outdoor and I can’t recommend him highly enough.
 He’s friendly, engaging, highly knowledgeable about the area, and brilliant with kids.

-Along the way, we stopped at a kota and had the best doughnuts in Finland. i’m not sure if this was their official title, but we all agreed that they were amazing.
+The older children loved this activity and felt that they were authentic explorers off on their arctic expedition.
+Along the way, we stopped at a kota and had the best doughnuts in Finland.
+I’m not sure if this was their official title, but we all agreed that they were amazing.